 We are excited to enter year two of our deal with Prime Video, bringing the AVP, the athletes and our sport to over 100 million Amazon Prime members each and every tournament, expanding our fan base and inspiring people across the world to become a fan of the game we love.

-All live match and recap coverage will be available for free to all Amazon Prime members, giving fans the access they deserve and athletes the spotlight they have earned.
+Live matches, recap coverage, on-court and post-game interviews with athletes, and expert commentary for each tournament will be available for free to all Amazon Prime members, giving fans the access they deserve and athletes the spotlight they have earned.

 Ladies and gentlemen, welcome to the 2019 season with Amazon Prime Video!